ktaylor63/southeast/site/content/news/cynthia-dohner-chosen-as-regional-director-of-the-u-s-fish-and-wildlife-service-s-southeast-region.md

 Prior to joining the Service, she worked a variety of environmental jobs within the private sector and environmental groups, as well as with a few states and other federal agencies.

-Dohner earned her Bachelor of Science degree in marine biology from the University of Millersville in 1982, and a Masters of Science degree in fisheries and aquaculture from the University of Rhode in 1984\.
+Dohner earned her Bachelor of Science degree in marine biology from the University of Millersville in 1982, and a Masters of Science degree in fisheries and aquaculture from the University of Rhode in 1984.

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs